Fire Extinguishers and Why You Need One

 - Class D. These are mainly for combustible metals such as magnesium, potassium and sodium.
 They are mainly kept in chemical laboratories and are only designed for class D fires.

-When selecting a fire extinguisher, make sure it has an ABC rating.
+When selecting a fire extinguisher, make sure it has an ABC rating, like this one.
 The reason is because you don’t want to accidentally use the wrong type of extinguishers.
 For example, a class A extinguisher should never be used on a grease fires as it will only spread the fire.
 ABC types have monoammonium phosphate, a yellow powder that will put out any fire (unless, of course, you’re working in a chemical laboratory).
 Note: it leaves a sticky residue that can damage electrical equipment, especially computers.

 After purchasing a fire extinguisher, take time to read the instructions.
 You won’t have time to read them if your house is burning down!
 A good way to remember how to use one is with the acronym P-A-S-S.